When can I exercise postpartum?

 4. Listen to your body, it carried a baby, it’s smart!
 If you feel pain, nausea or light headed – stop and contact your doctor.

 5. Fuel your body properly, with food and water.
 Stay well hydrated.
 If you are breastfeeding the IOM recommends 16 cups of water – keep in mind that 20% of water intake comes from foods and non-caffeinated/non-surgary drinks.
 If you are breastfeeding you also need extra protein (the same or more as during pregnancy).
-If you want more information on Pregnancy/Breastfeeding nutrition, check out the Meal Plan for Pregnancy/Breastfeeding.
+We have a full recipe box with breastfeeding modifications here.

 Week 6+ postpartum